Welcome to Art

 Why choose this course?

 Art and Design is a course that will offer you the creative freedom and technical challenges to develop your abilities to be an independent practitioner.
 We aim to encourage our Art pupils to explore the many different routes into Art and Design and to experiment with a wide range of creative techniques.
 Art and Design is a broad subject that allows our pupils to engage with the subject in an independent way that allows personal interests to be explored through artwork.
 Organisation, resilience and using your initiative are vital skills during practical work when producing your final sketchbooks and outcomes.
 This course can lead onto college and university courses, such as Foundation in Art and Design, Illustration, Photography, Animation and then onto Higher Education through University.

 Component 1: Portfolio

 What is assessed?

 A portfolio that in total shows explicit coverage of the four assessment objectives.
-It must include a sustained project evidencing the journey from initial engagement to the realisation of intentions and a selection of further work undertaken during the student’s course of study.
+It must include a sustained project evidencing the journey from initial engagement to the realisation of intentions and a selection of further work undertaken during the pupil’s course of study.

 How it's assessed